KonnectIT/laravel-starter/readme.md

 admin@example.com | admin
 moderator@example.com | moderator

+## Nice to know

+- Comment-out the last couple of lines in `resources/assets/js/[front/back]/bootstrap.js` about **laravel-echo** when you don't have a Laravel Echo / SocketIO server available, to prevent javascript errors.

 ## Todo

 - API / Presenters / Rest / JSON / auth / token